chef-boneyard/chef-rfc/rfc0001-resource-guard.md

 ## Guard interpreter formal specification

-### Guard conditional semantics

 The documented behavior for guards can be found at
 <http://docs.opscode.com/resource_common.html>.
-Guards are expressed via the
+Guards are expressed via the optional
 `not_if` and `only_if` attributes -- the expression following the attribute may be either a block or a string.

+### Guard conditional semantics overview

-Before executing the action for the resource, Chef will evaluate the expression to produce a Ruby `true` or `false` value as described below.
-That value, along with whether the expression is provided to the `not_if` or `only_if` attribute, determines whether the resource's action will be executed or skipped:
+Guards allow for conditional execution of a resource.
+Before executing the action for the resource, Chef will evaluate the expression to produce a Ruby `true` or `false` value that is utilized in determining whether to execut the resource's action or to skip it:

-1. If the guard_interpreter resource is **not** specified for the resource, when a string is passed to a guard, the existing implementation executes the /bin/sh interpreter on Unix or cmd.exe on Windows with that string to be evaluated as a script by the interpreter.
-If the interpreter exits with a 0 (success) code, this is interpreted as a Ruby `true` value, otherwise it is `false`.
+1. If the **guard_interpreter resource** is **not** specified for the resource, when a string is passed to a guard, the existing implementation executes the `/bin/sh` interpreter on Unix or
+`cmd.exe` on Windows with that string to be evaluated as a script by the interpreter.
+Chef will execute the interpreter with the code supplied to the string; if the interpreter exits with a 0 (success) code, this is interpreted as a Ruby `true` value, otherwise it is `false`.
-2. When a block is passed to a guard, the code in the block will be executed, and the value of the last line of code executed by the block will be the Boolean value of the block, converted to a Boolean value in a manner consistent with the Ruby \!\! operator.
+2. When a block is passed to a guard, the code in the block will be executed, and the value of the last line of code executed by the block will be the Boolean value of the block, converted to a Boolean value in a manner consistent with the Ruby \!\! operator, resulting in either the value `true` or `false`.

-Note that case (1) describes only the situation where there is no `guard_interpreter` attribute, which is the only case for string guard expressions for versions of Chef Client earlier than 11.12.0.
+3. If the aforementioned string or block expression was supplied to an `only_if` attribute, the action of the resource containing the attribute will be skipped if the expression evaluated to `false` and executed if it evaluated to `true`.
+4. If the expression was supplied to a `not_if` attribute, the behavior of the resource is the inverse of that for `only_if`; the resource action is executed if the expression evaluated to `false` and skipped if it evaluated to `true`.

+This specification of guard behavior is accurate without the inclusion of `guard_interpreter` features described in this document.
+The `guard_interpreter` attribute allows for the interpreter to be something other than `/bin/sh` or `cmd.exe` and is described below.

 ### Conditional semantics with the guard_interpreter attribute

 In Chef Client versions 11.12.0 and later, the `guard_interpreter` attribute was introduced which provides the following behavior:

-* When the `guard_interpreter` attribute is specified in the resource as a value other than `:default`, a **guard interpreter resource** of the type specified in the `guard_interpreter` attribute is created with its `code` attribute set to the value of the string passed to the guard attribute.
+1. When the `guard_interpreter` attribute is specified in the resource as a value other than `:default`, a **guard interpreter resource** of the type specified in the `guard_interpreter` attribute is created with its `code` attribute set to the value of the string passed to the guard attribute.
 The guard interpreter resource's action will be executed to produce a truth value.
-* If the resource action updates the resource, the value is `true`.
+2. If the resource action updates the resource, the value is `true`.
   Resources can only be updated if the interpreter used by the resource specified in the `guard_interpreter` attribute returns a success code, `0` by default, though this can be overridden in attributes specified to the